-Terms of council members will be two years, beginning July 1 and ending June 30 of the following year.
+Terms of council members will be one year, beginning July 1 and ending June 30 of the following year.
 Teachers and parent council members are allowed to seek re-election to serve consecutive terms as long as they are eligible.
+New council members are encouraged to attend and observe council meetings between the time they are elected and the July meeting when their term starts.